wangshu24/keepingtab-sync/README.md

 # KeepingTab Sync Service

-A Go-based background service that handles cross-device synchronization of priority tabs for the KeepingTab Chrome extension.
-This service acts as the backbone for syncing tab collections and sessions between multiple devices linked to a single user account.
+A lightweight Go-based background service that handles cross-device synchronization of priority tabs for the KeepingTab Chrome extension.
+In the MVP architecture, this service works alongside the Node.js API using a shared SQLite database for simple, cost-effective synchronization.

 ## 🎯 Purpose